Equities Dip On Coronavirus Woes - UrduPoint

 London, (UrduPoint / Pakistan Point News - 13th Oct, 2020 ) :Stock markets mostly dipped Tuesday with traders kept in check by spiking coronavirus infections and the reimposition of some lockdowns around the world, dealers said.

-Frankfurt and Paris stocks each dropped 0.3 percent nearing the half-way stage, as investors reacted also to news that a vaccine trial had been halted after a volunteer fell ill.
+Wall Street opened mixed, with the Dow shedding 0.3 percent, as investors reacted also to news that a vaccine trial had been halted after a volunteer fell ill.

+However Nasdaq rose 0.3 percent ahead of Apple's launch of its latest iPhone and as traders looked for tech stocks that will resist the coronavirus recession.

-Outside the eurozone, London dipped 0.4 percent one day after revamping Covid-19 restrictions, and as official data showed Britain's unemployment rate had jumped to 4.5 percent.
+Across the Atlantic, the major indices were down in afternoon trading, with London slipping 0.5 percent one day after revamping Covid-19 restrictions, and as official data showed Britain's unemployment rate had jumped to 4.5 percent.

 Asian stock markets mostly closed lower, while oil prices rebounded from recent losses on news of rising crude imports in key global consumer China.